-The idea of the force bringing the Monster to life being electricity Monster to life comes from James Whale's Frankenstein, possibly borrowing the idea from Metropolis and probably using it more because it was a cool visual than because it made sense.
+The idea that the force that brings the Monster to life is electricity comes from James Whale's Frankenstein.
+Whale possibly borrowed the idea from Metropolis and probably using it more because it was a cool visual than because it made sense.
 However, Frankenstein tells Waldman that his equipment works because he has tapped into a ray 'beyond ultra-violet'.

 Son of Frankenstein revised this to claim that Henry Frankenstein had accidentally tapped into cosmic rays in his experiment.
 Frankenstein Meets the Wolf Man goes back a step and uses some generic form of energy.
 House of Dracula picks up on some later medical breakthroughs as window dressing, to bridge the gap between fantastic problems and SF solutions, but from memory it doesn't get into the hows and whys of Frankenstein.

 And later, of course, DNA is discovered and a whole lot of later Frankenstein films just work on the common SF principle that 'DNA' stands for 'magical life-essence', to the detriment of Frankensteinian pseudoscience.